elyra-ai/kfp-notebook/README.md

 {% endcomment %}
 -->

-KFP-Notebook is an Notebook op to enable running notebooks as part of a Kubeflow Pipeline.
+KFP-Notebook is an operator that enable running notebooks as part of a Kubeflow Pipeline.

 ## Building kfp-notebook